-We will work closely with your veterinarian to ensure your dog is properly prepared for HSCT.
+We will work closely with your veterinarian to ensure your dog is properly prepared for BMT.
 This may include adjustments to their current cancer treatment plan to align with the transplant protocol.
 Our goal is to provide a seamless, supportive experience as you navigate this challenging journey with your beloved companion.

 After reaching out to CTAC, you will have an initial consultation with our oncologist, who will guide you through every step of the process.
-If a donor is needed, we’ll discuss the potential options.

 Following this consultation, you and the oncologist will decide together whether pursuing the transplant is the best path for your dog.